10 Ways to Develop Your Employees

 Investing in the development of employees is the most important and rewarding thing a manager can do.
-Yet for some reason, it’s often the last thing on a manager’s “to do” list.
+For some reason, it’s often the last thing on a manager’s “to do” list.

 From a purely selfish perspective, when you develop employees, they become smarter, more productive, they perform at a higher level, and ultimately, make you look like a rock star.
-Developing employee skills also helps with recruiting and retaining the best employees, and it allows you to delegate so you can focus on what you’re being paid to do.
+Developing employee skills also helps with recruiting and retaining the best employees, and it allows you to delegate so you can focus on your other roles as a manager.
 Most importantly, it’s rewarding because it’s what leadership is all about; making a difference in the lives of others.

 If you're unsure what steps to take to be a mentoring and motivating manager, these ten steps will help you.